wappints/wappints/README.md

+### Welcome 🙏

 👋 Hi there!
 I'm Yeohan, a passionate learner for Artificial Intelligence (A.I.).
-With a profound interest in Machine Learning and its applications, I'm excited for innovative ways to integrate A.I. solutions into various domains.
+I'm excited for innovative ways to integrate A.I. solutions into various domains.

-I thrive on constantly seeking ways to leverage A.I. to solve real-world problems.
-From predictive analytics to computer vision, I'm happy to tackle any kind of problem.
+Whether those problems be about predictive analytics or computer vision, I'm happy to tackle any of the kind.